How Much Do Google Ads Cost in 2026?

 1. Is it worth paying for Google Ads?

-If you have a clear target audience and budget, Google Ads can be a powerful tool for growth, turning website visitors into loyal customers who fuel your business.
+Yes, with a clear target audience and budget, Google Ads can turn visitors into paying customers.

 2. Is Google Ads cheaper than Facebook?